 But I am not overly obsessed about it and am less concerned with an utterly perfect strain that might leave some of these bits of protein sink to the bottom.
 At least not for a (chicken) soup.

 What's next?
-I'll be sharing a simple chicken salad recipe to use up that shredded chicken, an Asian-inspired buckwheat noodle soup that can use some of this chicken broth, and a wonderful Stracciatella soup.
+Try this simple chicken salad recipe to use up that shredded chicken, an Asian-inspired buckwheat noodle soup that can use some of this chicken broth, and make this delicious Stracciatella soup.

 For the broth

 - A 3 to a 5 ½-pound whole chicken

 - 1 yellow onion, peeled and cut into large chunks